 “The great thing about VR is its ability to make learning experiential,” said Andy Trainor, Walmart’s senior director of Walmart U.S. Academies.
 “When you watch a module through the headset, your brain feels like you actually experienced a situation.
 We’ve also seen that VR training boosts confidence and retention while improving test scores 10 to 15 percent – even those associates who simply watched others experience the training saw the same retention boosts.”

 With the pandemic as a catalyst, immersive technologies enter 2021 ahead of their growth projections, but challenges still remain.
-While AR, VR, and MR got some much needed shine as work went remote, there are still significant gaps in the user experience and understanding of their capabilities.
+While AR, VR, and MR got some much-needed attention as work went remote, there are still significant gaps in the user experience and understanding of their capabilities.
 Alongside the initial costly output for devices and 3D environment design, enterprises seeking to build business models on what are still relatively new technologies are also justifiably nervous to take the leap.

-2021 is predicted to be pivotal in the adoption of immersive technologies, according to the Capgemini Research Institute, which outline four strategies to overcoming challenges of integrating enterprise immserve tech:
+2021 is predicted to be pivotal in the adoption of immersive technologies, according to the Capgemini Research Institute, which outlined four strategies for overcoming the challenge of integrating enterprise immersive tech: